Lieema/vigny_a-mti-tp2/README.md

 TP Done by Axel Vigny (vigny_a)

+Bonuses:
+-  Play again button
+-  Draw handle
+-  You can choose number of cells in the grid
+    - To do so, change the property 'nbLineCells' of GameLayout in index.js

 # TP1 - Tic Tac Toe

 In this workshop you will build a Tic Tac Toe game using React.